Technigo/project-mongo-api/README.md

 https://mongo-backed-api.herokuapp.com/

-You can use query "nominee", "category", "win" to filter the API results.
-You can also use query "page" to set the page number, and you will see 20 nominations per page.
-If you want to see the nominations by year, use the endpoint /nominations/years/:year. ex. /nominations/years/2019
+You can use query "nominee", "category", "year", "win", and "page" with the endpoint /nominations to filter the API results. e.g. /nominations?nominee=parasite
+     /nominations?category=Best Director - Motion Picture
+     /nominations?year=2019
+     /nominations?win=true
+     /nominations?page=20
+And to return a single result, you can use query "id" (mongoose id) with the endpoint /nomination to filter the results. e.g. /nomination?id=5ec3942d74689e6564b441c2